peter88213/novelyst_templates/docs/de/usage.md

 The second level heading begins with `##`, followed by a space and a part title.

-- One second level heading is required for creating the "Arcs" part in the *Planning* tree.
+- One second level heading is required for creating the "Bögen" part in the *Planung* tree.

 ---